 Milestone 7: Outcomes reporting

-At the end of his or her grant, each KL2 scholar completes an exit survey, mentorship survey and CTRAI post-program survey, and participates in an exit interview.
+At the end of the grant period, each KL2 scholar completes an exit survey, mentorship survey, and Clinical and Translational Research Appraisal Inventory post-program survey, and participates in an exit interview.

-Upon completion of the KL2 Program, the scholar submits a current National Institutes of Health (NIH) biosketch that documents his or her current publications, grant support, academic rank and other academic activities.
+Upon completion of the KL2 Program, the scholar submits a current NIH biosketch that documents his or her current publications, grant support, academic rank and other academic activities.

 CCaTS requests that scholars respond to an annual tracking survey and provide an up-to-date curriculum vitae and a general update about professional achievements on a regular basis.